enerqi/sublime-blog/content/blog/types-fp/index.md

 | Finished 0.0f | 1.0f -> ... // handle finished with duration of 0 or 1
 ```

 An example of a stronger pattern matcher in F#.
-The pattern matcher allows us to match a finished case where the finished duration exactly zero or one seconds.
+The pattern matcher allows us to match a finished case where the finished duration is exactly zero or one seconds.
 This example won't compile as it does not handle all valid Finished
 cases.

+## What to remember

+Data types are core to domain modelling.
+Make illegal states unrepresentable.